S. 891 (119th)Bill Overview

 Leans supportive

-Generally favorable but pragmatic.
+Generally favorable but pragmatic and cautious.

 Skeptical overall.